Filter, Correlate, Compress: Training-Free Token Reduction for MLLM Acceleration: Task-Aware Improvements for FiCoCo-L

+Empirically, we observe that the ``\textit{local penalty}'' strategy slightly degrades the performance of \textit{FiCoCo-L}.
+We believe the reason is that this strategy weakens the task prior when encouraging spatial-uniform preservation of visual information.
+Consequently, we remove the strategy in \textit{FiCoCo-L}.

-} And for \textit{\textbf{FiCoCo-L}} applied in the LLM decoder, we explore an additional form of \textbf{indirect} semantic correlation, which leverages textual tokens as a bridge.
+\para{Task-aware correlation calculation.} When calculating the correlation matrix for \textit{FiCoCo-L}, we explore an additional form of \textbf{indirect} semantic correlation, which leverages textual tokens as a bridge.
 Specifically, when measuring the association between the $i$-th token and the $j$-th token, we sum the products of the attention weights from the $i$-th token to all textual tokens and from all textual tokens to the $j$-th token.
 If the peak attention weights of the $i$-th token and the $j$-th token are concentrated on the same textual tokens, then the computed correlation between them is higher.
 In summary, we have

 where $\gamma$ is the scalar hyperparameter for factor balance.